prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 on ad performance: header bidding gets only a small amount of time to run the auction before the ad server is called.
 Some publishers carefully manage these precious milliseconds, balancing impact of the real-time data with the revenue loss from auction delay.

+Notes:
+- The only time `waitForIt` means anything is if some modules are flagged as true and others as false.
+If all modules are the same (true or false), it has no effect.
+- Likewise, `waitForIt` doesn't mean anything without an auctionDelay specified.

 <a name="setConfig-Generic-Configuration" />